Westlake, Los Angeles: Transportation

 Public transportation in Westlake was first proposed in 1887 by railroad entrepreneurs Herman Silver and J.F.
 Crank as a double-track street cable railroad with the western terminus at Seventh and Alvarado streets and the eastern at "the proposed union depot of the Atchison, Topeka and Santa Fe Railroad Company near the western extremity of the First Street Bridge," later amended to continue the road along First Street to Aliso Avenue and Chicago Street.
 In return for the franchise, the two men offered to donate $10,000 to the city.
 The railway ran to the southeastern corner of Westlake Park.

-There is now a Westlake/MacArthur Park station of the Los Angeles County Metro Rail System whose entrance is across Alvarado Street from MacArthur Park.
-The station is served by both the B and D subway lines, and is the location of a city-sanctioned sidewalk market where vendors are permitted to set up on designated days.
+Westlake/MacArthur Park station of the Los Angeles Metro Rail system serves the neighborhood.
+Its entrance is across Alvarado Street from MacArthur Park.
+The station is served by both the B and D lines, and is the location of a city-sanctioned sidewalk market where vendors are permitted to set up on designated days.